10 Life-Changing Tips to Conquer Your Fear of Flying

 Watch your fear from a distance

 Although it’s important to have an awareness of this fear, don’t let this phobia define you.
 Breur suggests “watching” your flying fear from a distance, which essentially involves doing your best to detach yourself from anxiety-ridden thoughts about flying.
 “You are not your fear,” she says of the importance of not letting these worrisome thoughts rule your life.
-(Related: Learn the 14 things you should never do on an airplane.)
+It’ll also help to know the 14 things you should never do on an airplane.

 Act despite your fear of flying